• Menu

 • The thin pointed tip of the knife has an added advantage when dealing with delicate cutting on tight areas of detailed designs.
 The manufacturers have also done us the courtesy of sharpening it before delivery.

 • The blade is very sharp right out of the box, and you can start using it immediately.
-Not only does it come with a sharp blade, but it also includes a sharpening stone for quick touch-ups when you are out carving!
+Not only does it come with a sharp edge, but it also includes a sharpening stone for quick touch-ups when you are out carving!

-• Unlike knives that will become blunt immediately after one project, the C2 blade can hold the edge quite well and remain sharp after long hours or even weeks.
+• Unlike knives that will become blunt immediately after one project, the C2 blade can hold the edge quite well and remain sharp after long hours or weeks.

-• The handle is worth mentioning solely because it is very comfortable, especially when working long hours.
+• The handle is worth mentioning because it is very comfortable, especially when working long hours.
 After all, it does not fatigue you.
 This whittling knife has a much more ergonomic handle made of hardwood oak and is finished with natural linseed oil.
 It enables extended periods of comfortable wood carving without hand fatigue.

 The nice thing about knives with replaceable blades is that you can buy one of each style or just enough for one project at a time and then change them as needed; they even sell these replacement blades on Amazon!
 I would invest in one of these if I were getting started in chip carving.